 The prohibited conduct listed above is not exhaustive.
-The College may consider any other conduct that has a sexual or gender-based connotation under this policy.
+The College may consider any other conduct that has a sexual or gender-based connotation under this policy

-Forms of Sexual Misconduct Prohibited under Other Policies
+V. Forms of Sexual Misconduct Prohibited under Other Policies

-Trinity College prohibits the following specific forms of sexual misconduct that although they do not qualify as "sexual harassment" under this policy, nonetheless, pose similar threats to equal opportunity to employment and education as sexual harassment.
+Trinity College also prohibits forms of sexual misconduct that, although they do not qualify as "sexual harassment" under this policy and the Title IX regulations, nonetheless pose similar threats to equal opportunity to employment and education as sexual harassment.
 Accordingly, such misconduct is prohibited and may be subject to investigation and adjudication under the Student Handbook, Employee Handbook, or Faculty Manual.
+Although the formal and informal resolution processes set forth in this policy apply only to sexual harassment as defined by the Title IX regulations (defined above), for ease of reference, selected additional forms of sexual harassment and sexual misconduct prohibited by other College policies are listed below.
+(See Part XI.5 below for information regarding Coordination with Other Policies.)